Ashworth Act: 1840 and the Ashworth Act

-The 3rd petition was created exclusively for the right of Elisha Thomas to stay and continue to reside in Texas.
-Elisha had served in the army immediately, after the battle of San Jacinto.
+The third petition was created exclusively for the right of Elisha Thomas to continue to reside in Texas.
+Elisha had served in the army immediately after the Battle of San Jacinto.
 In all three cases, the petitions were signed by their neighbors, friends, and prominent officials in Jefferson County.

-Representative Joseph Grigsby, was one of the wealthiest slaveholders in Jefferson County and held great influence within the Republic of Texas.
+Representative Joseph Grigsby was one of the wealthiest slaveholders in Jefferson County and had great influence within the Republic of Texas.
 He introduced the Ashworths' petitions to the House.
-While there is not any proof, it is assumed that the Ashworths were, if not, at least one of the members of the Ashworth family had good relations with the influential Joseph Grigsby.
+While there is no proof, it is assumed that the Ashworths or at least one of the members of the Ashworth family had good relations with Grigsby.

-On November 5, 1840, the speaker referred the petitions to a select committee made up of Grigsby and two others.
-The next day the committee reported back reaffirming that, "as a general rule, it is not the true policy of this Country to encourage the introduction of this description of persons among us, nor even to allow them to remain."
-Grigsby's committee thought that the Ashworths "should be an exception to that rule" also known as an amendment.
-It was then noticed by the committee to what the Ashworths contributed to the independence of Texas and their aid in the building of their surrounding community.
+On November 5, 1840, the Speaker referred the petitions to a select committee made up of Grigsby and two others.
+The next day the committee reported back reaffirming that "as a general rule, it is not the true policy of this Country to encourage the introduction of this description of persons among us, nor even to allow them to remain."
+Grigsby's committee thought that the Ashworths "should be an exception to that rule".
+The committee noted the Ashworths' contribution to the independence of Texas and their aid in the building of their surrounding community.

 Representative Joseph Grigsby did not sign the petition, but a family member of Joseph's named Nathaniel Grigsby did.
-Joseph Grigsby then, by family association of the petitioner Nathaniel Grigsby was able to testify as the committee and to sum up what the public thought of the Ashworths, " they have at all times conducted themselves well, and are men of good credit wherever they are known, having been at all times punctual to their engagements, up right in their dealings, and peaceable in their dispositions."
+Joseph Grigsby then, by family association of the petitioner Nathaniel Grigsby was able to testify as the committee and to sum up what the public thought of the Ashworths: "they have at all times conducted themselves well, and are men of good credit wherever they are known, having been at all times punctual to their engagements, up right in their dealings, and peaceable in their dispositions."

 On November 23, 1840, the bill passed the Senate.
-The act then became law on December 12, 1840.
-Later the law was dubbed as the "Ashworth Act" that had a lasting impact, and as the final version extended its scope to include not just the Ashworths, but all free people of color who arrived prior to the declaration of independence.
+The act then became law on December 12.
+Later the law was dubbed as the "Ashworth Act".
+It had a lasting impact; the final version extended its scope to include not just the Ashworths, but all free people of color who had arrived prior to the declaration of independence: